 If you are an Exec Healthcare MBA applicant, please contact the program's Assistant Director, Alison Charlebois, to confirm if this test is applicable to your application.

 Applicants should complete their application before scheduling a test date.
 Once your application is complete, we will contact you to schedule a test date.

 The Admissions Test covers three areas: Finance, Accounting and Statistics.
 A list of detailed topics for the Admissions Test can be downloaded here.

-While you may prepare for this test in any way you wish, we recommend a set of online training modules provided by Responsive.net that cover the same material as the Admissions Assessment.
+While you may prepare for this test in any way you wish, we recommend a set of online training modules administered by that cover the same material as the Admissions Test.
 There are three modules:

 - Statistics Foundations